Warning: the following content contains spoilers!

 The episode was rated 7.62 from 92 votes.

 Maurice and Eddie lock horns on a kids camping trip.
 Paul tries to forge a connection with Joe.
 Rebecca interrupts Alison’s date with Ben to confront her about motherhood.

 The episode was rated 7.61 from 28 votes.

 Louise and Maurice are shaken when an unwelcome visitor arrives on the eve of Ralph’s wedding.
 Mark and Joe test Paul and Sarah’s liberalism when they strike out on their own.

-Paul's deepest feelings about his son's autism emerge when Nicola makes a film of Joe's behaviours.
-Eddie reaches D-Day with Holly, while Maurice makes a shocking proposal.
+Nicola makes a 'film' of Joe's behaviors.
+Maurice makes a shocking proposal.

 When Joe says the A word for the first time, Paul and Alison know they must talk to him about his autism.
 Maurice is catapulted back into the life of Louise, and Eddie and Nicola have a secret to keep.